CXuesong/Luaon.NET/README.md

 "Item2"
 ```

-And a Lua table writer
+And a Lua table writer.

 ```c#
 using System.IO;